-The original is in National Library of Ireland Ms 16,635.
+The original document is in National Library of Ireland Ms 16,635.
 At this period, landlords had complete power over tenants and could effectively evict without cause.
-A description of estate management practices is in our article on Rentals.
+Our article entitled ‘Eye-witnesses to our ancestry‘ provides some first-hand accounts by 18th and 19th century visitors to Ireland of their impressions of landlord practices and attitudes.
+A general description of estate management practices is also in our article on Rentals

 Name and description given in the document. (author comments in brackets)